 1. Reduce The Weight

-The first tip for anyone weightlifting during pregnancy is to reduce the weight compared to what you lifted in your pre-pregnancy days.
+The first tip for anyone weightlifting during pregnancy is to reduce the load compared to what you lifted in your pre-pregnancy days.

 As someone who enjoyed lifting weights both before and during my pregnancy, two good rules of thumb that I researched and lived by are: (1) aim for around 10-12 reps; and (2) aim for higher repetitions with lower weights vs what you may be used to before getting pregnant.